Ecwid/ecwid-api-docs/includes/_authentication.md

 For security reasons, a temporary code can be exchanged to an access token only once.
 In case of second attempt, the previously provided access token is automatically disabled.
 </aside>

+### How does access token work?

+Access token provides access to Ecwid API on behalf of the user that installed your application in their store.
+It doesn't expire, so is available to you at all times.
+You will only need to get a new access token in case a user uninstalls the application from their store and installs your application back again.

+After a user goes through installation of your app, it can store that token securely in your database for that user, so it's not necessary to go through the standard oAuth flow each time you need to make a request to Ecwid API.

 ##Access scopes
 Scopes are permissions that identifies the scope of access your application requests from the user.
 You should pass the required scopes along with the authorization request to Ecwid oAuth server when a user installs your application.
 See details above: [Get access token](#get-access-token).